-Anthony Kiernan - Non-executive Director (Chair) Stephen Quin - Independent Non-executive Director
+Anthony Kiernan (Chair and Non-executive Director) Stephen Quin (Non-executive Director)

-During the year the Remuneration Committee held one meeting.
+During the year the Remuneration Committee held two meetings.

 Compensation Discussion & Analysis

 The Board is responsible for ensuring Chalice's remuneration strategy is aligned with Company performance and shareholder interests and equitable for participants.
 To assist with this, the Board has established a Remuneration Committee consisting of the following directors: